How you can get informal childcare for anyone under 14 from friends and family you do not live with.

 If your child lives in more than one location

-If someone in your childcare bubble develops coronavirus symptoms or tests positive
+If someone else in your bubble develops coronavirus symptoms or tests positive for coronavirus

 If you’re clinically extremely vulnerable